 - 4 medium Peaches

-- Juice of 1 Lemon about 3 T
+- Juice of 1 Lemon, about 3 tablespoons

 - For the peach jam, bring a large pot of water to a boil.
 Cut a small X in the bottom of each peach.
 Fill a large bowl with ice and water.